-Using the graph icons, it is possible to navigate through all related pathways in one window, while providing a good overview of all pathway links.
+The previous approach with exclusive navigation glyphs allowed navigation to different pathways by activating separate views through a context menu for each linked pathway as it was explained earlier.
+By the graph icons, it is now possible to navigate through all related pathways using one window, while providing a good overview of all pathway links.
 Users can easily access all pathways linked from an interesting node through a mouse-over, which will highlight the corresponding graph icon, cf. Figure 5.
 This feature allows users to quickly navigate and/or to gain insight into the connectivity of desired pathway components.
 Additionally, the user might use back and forward buttons to facilitate the navigation.
 They can be found on the left and right upper corner of the navigation window.
-These buttons will also highlight a specific graph icon based on a mouse-over action, giving an additional insight into the destination at which they would arrive in case of clicking the Back- or the Forward-button, respectively.
-This helps to keep track of navigation processes and avoids a search for the previous pathway in multiple open windows.
+These buttons will also highlight a specific graph icon based on a mouse-over action, giving an additional insight to what destination would he/she arrive in case of clicking the Back- or the Forward-button, respectively.
+This will help to keep track of navigation processes and will avoid to search for the previous pathway in multiple open windows.